-If you believe you have been hacked or a company that is hosting your account has been hacked the most important thing you should do is change your passwords.
+If you believe you have been hacked or the company that is hosting your account has been hacked, the most important thing to do is change your passwords.

 Reset your passwords

 Your account and account details are what most hackers want.
 If you cannot log into your account, try resetting your password.
-If resetting your password does not work, or the e-mail associated with the account no longer works look for an account recovery option.
-If all options fail to reset the account, you must contact the company to have them intervene.
+If resetting your password or the e-mail address associated with the account no longer work, look for an account recovery option.
+If all these options fail, you must contact the company directly to have them intervene.

 When changing your password keep the considerations below in mind:

-- A password should never be easy to guess.
+- Make your passwords more complex; add numbers and symbols to them.
 Passwords like 1234, password, etc. are easy to guess.

 - Don't use passwords that you've used in the past.

-Note: If you are using the same password for other accounts (which is not advised) you need to change your other account passwords to a different password.
-Once a hacker determines your username and password that information is stored and often shared and can be used to compromise other accounts.
+Note: If you are using the same password for other accounts (which is not advised), you will need to change your other account passwords to be something different.
+Once a hacker determines your username and password, that information is can be used to compromise other accounts.

 Tip: If you have a difficult time remembering all your passwords use a password manager to store them safely.